 Authors: Michael John Leathley is research fellow, and Jane Fitzgerald is research assistant, both at University of Central Lancashire; Monica Fletcher is chief executive at Education for Health; Ian Golton, is director (stroke), and Damian Jenkinson, national clinical director (stroke), both at NHS Improvement; Chris Price is consultant physician at Northumbria Healthcare Foundation Trust; Tom Quinn is associate dean at University of Surrey; Christine Roffe is consultant (stroke medicine) at University Hospital of North Staffordshire; Jane Williams is consultant nurse (stroke care) at Portsmouth Hospital Trust; Caroline Watkins is professor of stroke and older people’s care at the University of Central Lancashire.

-- Scroll down to read the article or download a print-friendly PDF here (if the PDF fails to fully download please try again using a different browser)
+- Scroll down to read the article or download a print-friendly PDF including any tables and figures (if the PDF fails to fully download please try again using a different browser)

 Stroke is the third leading cause of death and the main cause of adult disability in England (National Audit Office, 2010), with an estimated annual cost to the NHS and the economy of £8.3bn (Scarborough et al, 2010).